If you’ve used the various Depth and Complexity jpeg icons out there, you’ve almost certainly run into their big drawback.

 Since Big Idea and Details work so nicely together (one is zoomed-out and one is zoomed-in), why don’t we take advantage of that connection?

-Either set represents the idea of zooming out to see the big picture and then zooming in to see the details.
+Either set clearly represents the idea of zooming out to see the big picture and then zooming in to see the details.
 Let your students improve on the existing symbols!
 See what they can come up with.

 Content Imperatives